ygchoistat/steve-ngvb-jekyll-template/about.md

 {% include image.html url="/images/ygprofile.jpg" caption="Me at Gas Works Park in Seattle." width=300 align="right" %}

 I am a postdoctoral fellow in Public Health Division of Fred Hutchinson Cancer Research Center.
-My research interests broadly lie on unsupervised learning from data and public health studies.
-During the (post-)doctoral training, I focused on inferences on large-scale covariance matrices, longitudinal data analysis, and survival analysis.
-My thesis deals with positive definiteness of structured covariance matrix estimation and its application for rehabilitative speech treatment for Parkinson's disease patients and Markowitz's portfolio optimization problem.
-I also have involved in research on random matrix theory, cohort study, electronic medical record, and analysis of mass-spectrometry data.
+My research interests broadly lie in machine learning, multivariate analysis, optimization, and causal inference.
+In particular, my current works are focused on developing high- dimensional and robust inferences for personalized medicine.
+When I was at SNU, I focused on inferences on large-scale covariance matrices, longitudinal data analysis, and survival analysis.
+As a collaborator, I have been involved in projects on cohort studies, electronic health records, and mass-spectrometry data.

 ### Experience